sourcefrog/conserve/README.md

 a temporary directory and comparing that to the source.
 * The `conserve cull` command to trim the backup archive is not implemented, but the `b0123` band directories can be deleted directly.
-* You can only restore the most recent backup, not a named older one.
 * Permissions and ownership are not stored.

 Prior to 1.0, data formats may change on each minor version number change (0.x):